jeanpaulatallah/Test/Results/screenshots_new/README.md

-# Here will go the screenshots output
+# Description of directory:

+In this directory, we will be storing the screenshots captured during the workflow run as defined in `Test.robot`